Tranding Wedding Bands

 Cushion, radiant, and emerald are three more elongated forms that are gaining fame.
 The face of these fancy-shaped diamonds is usually bigger.
 In recent years, ovals have remained the most popular fancy shape for weddings, while emerald cuts convey refinement, old-world charm, and elegance.

 Rings with three stones are making a comeback!
 A contemporary spin on a classic three-stone ring is to pair your center stone with tiny, complimentary side stones.
-A solitaire setting allows the brilliance of the center stone to shine through, but round or pear side stones are a great way to add a little bit extra to complement your diamond.
+A solitaire setting allows the center stone’s brilliance to shine through, but round or pear side stones are a great way to add a little bit extra to complement your diamond.
+This has become one of our favorite trending wedding bands by far!

-Many beautiful ovals are being set with tiny round and pear side stones that complement the elongated main stone wonderfully.
+Many beautiful ovals are being set with tiny round and pear side stones that wonderfully complement the elongated main stone.

-Curved and contoured bands, one of the most popular wedding styles in 2021.
+Curved and contoured bands are one of the most popular wedding styles in 2021.
 It uniquely hugs an engagement ring and matches particularly well with rings with fancy-shaped diamonds.
 This appealing contoured ring is intended to fit nicely with various engagement setting types or stack beautifully with other bands.

 More brides are opting for stunning diamond eternity bands, which are highly sought after for their brilliance and significance.
 Eternity bands may represent everlasting love, making them a great choice for a wedding ring or a thoughtful anniversary present.